Anti-government protests spread across Khartoum

 At one protest in Omdurman, about 100 people chanted "Freedom, freedom" until police fired teargas to disperse them.

-Police also fired teargas to break up separate protests of a similar size in the central neighbourhoods of Burri, Khartoum Three and Al-Daim, which had previously been quiet, witnesses said.
-Demonstrations even touched the upscale Riyad and Amarat districts.
+Police also fired teargas to break up separate protests in the central neighbourhoods of Burri, Khartoum Three and Al-Daim, which had previously been quiet, witnesses said.

-Protests also broke out in the northern suburb of Bahri, which police dispersed with batons, activists and witnesses said.
+Two small protests also broke out in the northern suburb of Bahri, which police dispersed with batons, activists said.
+A witness confirmed the account.

 About 40 people joined one protest in the area, but stopped amid a heavy security presence, while around 100 people burned tyres at the other protest until police broke them up.

-Activists and witnesses said small protests also broke out in the cities of Wad Medani, Sennar and El Obeid.
-Activists posted images they said were of those demonstrations, but was not possible to independently verify them.
+Online activists said small protests also broke out in the cities of Wad Medani and Sennar and posted images they said were of those demonstrations.
+It was not possible to independently verify them.

 Sudanese officials say they have little choice but to scale back fuel subsidies and take other measures to plug a budget deficit the finance minister has put at about $2.4 billion.